istio-ecosystem/istio-operator/ARCHITECTURE.md

       enabled: false
 ```

-will enable all components of the Security feature except citadel.
+will enable all components of the security feature except citadel.

 These rules are expressed in code in the
 [name](https://github.com/istio/operator/blob/905dd84e868a0b88c08d95b7ccf14d085d9a6f6b/pkg/name/name.go#L38) package.